starlight-foundation/starlight-node/docs/architecture.md

 3. `Receiver`: This process handles the receive half of the UDP socket, and accepts incoming messages from the network.
 - Sends:
-  - *Transaction*: Forwards incoming transactions to the `TxPool` for further processing.
+  - *Transaction*: Forwards incoming transactions to a random `TxPool` for further processing.
   - *Open*: Forwards incoming open requests to the `OpenPool` for further processing.
   - *Shred Note*: Forwards incoming block shreds to the `Assembler` for assembly.
   - *Telemetry Note*: Forwards incoming telemetry messages to the `Transmitter` for processing